Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Of course.

-that all men are created equal.
+truths to be self-evident that all man are created equal.

-It's funny that they left it.
+It's funny that they left it a member,

-That they are endowed by their creator with certain unalienable rights.
+that they are endowed by their creator with certain unalienable rights.

-Among these are life, liberty, and the pursuit of happiness.
+Among these are life, liberty and the pursuit of happiness.

-Well, I mean, like, the U.S. obviously perfected it.
+Well, I mean like the US obviously perfected it.

 Yes.